 An Rh immunoglobulin shot is given to pregnant women who have Rh-negative blood.

 This shot keeps your body from making the antibodies.
 You get the shot around 28 weeks of pregnancy.
 After the birth, your baby's blood is tested.
 If the blood is Rh positive, you will get another shot.
 You may also get the shot if you have vaginal bleeding while you are pregnant or if you have a miscarriage.
-These shots
+These shots protect future pregnancies.

-negative blood will need this shot each time they get pregnant.
+Women with Rh negative blood will need this shot each time they get pregnant.

 Rare side effects may include:

 You may have other side effects not listed here.
 Check the information that comes with your medicine.

-Go to http://www.healthwise.net/ed
+Go to https://www.healthwise.net/patientEd

-Enter V615 in the search box to learn more about "Learning About Rh Immunoglobulin Shots."
+Enter V615 in the search box to learn more about "Learning About Rh Immunoglobulin Shots".

-Current as of:
+Current as of: November 21, 2017

 Adam Husney, MD - Family Medicine

-©2006-2016 Healthwise, Incorporated.
+©2006-2018 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.